rancher/docs/content/rke/v0.1.x/en/installation/certs/_index.md

 _Available as of v0.2.0_

-By default, RKE auto-generates the certificates for all the cluster components when installing Kubernetes.
-RKE can also use custom certificates for these Kubernetes cluster components.
+By default, Kubernetes clusters require certificates and RKE auto-generates the certificates for all the Kubernetes services.
+RKE can also use custom certificates for these Kubernetes services.

 When [deploying Kubernetes with RKE]({{< baseurl >}}/rke/v0.1.x/en/installation/#deploying-kubernetes-with-rke), there are two additional options that can be used with `rke up` so that RKE uses custom certificates.